gauravfodekar/NodeJSNotes/README.md

 # NodeJSNotes

-1.   #What are the data types in JavaScript ?
+1.    # What are the data types in JavaScript ?
 Answer:
-Primitive Data Types : number, string,boolean,undefined, null,symbol(es6) ,bigint(es11)
+Primitive Data Types :
+number,
+string,
+boolean,
+undefined,
+null,
+symbol(es6) ,
+bigint(es11)
-Reference data types: Object, Array,function,Date,Regexp,Map(es6), set(es6)
+Reference data types:
+Object,
+Array,
+function,
+Date,
+Regexp,
+Map(es6),
+set(es6)

-2.#What is the difference between primitive and non primitive data types
+2. #  What is the difference between primitive and non primitive data types
 Answer: Data Structure:
-Primitive Data Types: Primitive data types store a single, immutable value.
+Primitive Data Types:
+Primitive data types store a single, immutable value.
 They are simple and atomic, representing basic values.
-Non-Primitive (Reference) Data Types: Non-primitive data types store references or addresses to complex data structures.
+Non-Primitive (Reference) Data Types:
+Non-primitive data types store references or addresses to complex data structures.
 They are more versatile and can represent         compound data.

 Mutability:

         Primitive Data Types: Primitive data types are immutable, meaning their values cannot be changed once they are created.
 Any operation that seems to modify a   primitive type actually creates a new value.
         Non-Primitive (Reference) Data Types: Non-primitive data types are mutable, and you can change their properties or elements without creating a new reference.